Northern Cyprus – The Beach?

 So once we got that sorted out, we hopped on the shuttle to the beach.
 If you go the website of the resort, it uses the word beach when describing what they offered, and the brochure says that this place has a private beach with a shuttle to get people to the beach.
 So imagine our surprise when we got off the shuttle and found this?
 I see no “beach.”

 Yes, this is the beach, a dock with some lawn chairs around a little bay to swim in.

 After the “beach,” we returned to the room to find the sewer smell even worse than the previous night.
 We went to the helpful person and told her about it, and she said she would have someone take a look.

 As I write this on our last night in the room with the door to the balcony wide open, I can tell you no one looked at it.
 From what I can tell all the did was come into the room and spray some air freshener in the room to cover the smell.
 Think of it like trying to sleep in a porta-toilet that has been used heavily and sat in the sun for days.

-Update: much later at night and the air condition stopped working all together.
-So at midnight we called the receptionist to let him know it’s not working.
+Update: much later at night the air condition stopped working altogether.
+So at midnight, we called the receptionist to let him know it’s not working.

 1:30 am a technician arrives but can’t seem to fix it.
 He leaves and says he is coming back.

 I call the front desk again to have them change rooms, but of course, they are fully booked.